 Friday, December 21, 2007

-The Red Wall ... considering how many problems there are, you might expect that the Red Wall Boulder would be bigger than it is.
-Nevertheless, there's tons of history here and lots of problems have been contrived in a small space.
+The Red Wall refers to the southwest face of the Red Wall Boulder which is comprised of some of the nicest stone and holds on Flagstaff Mountain.
+Considering how many problems have been contrived on this one face, you might expect that the Red Wall Boulder would be larger than it is.
+Nevertheless, there's tons of history here and lots of problems to try.
 The best story involves Bob Williams, Steve Wunsch, epoxy and the soapdish hold on Pat Ament's notoriously frustrating problem known as Right Side.
 All but solid double-digit boulderers can spend dozens of days sussing out all the Red Wall problems' subtleties.
+If you don't enjoy boulder problems with rules, approach this wall and just do what comes naturally cause the rock is pretty nice.
+After you spend dozens of hours on this wall, all the contrivances will come naturally to you as well.
 Where: Head up Flagstaff Road.
 1.6 miles past The Armstrong Bridge (located at the hard right hand turn at the bottom of the mountain), park at the Crown Rock Parking Area on the left or the dirt lot 75 yards further up the road on the right.
 Hike 2 minutes up the trail on the north side of Flagstaff Road.
-Stay right at the first split, pass the Pebble Wall and North Rocks on your left and you're looking at it.
+Stay right at the first split, pass the Pebble Wall and North Rocks on your left and you'll be looking at the namesake face of the Red Wall Boulder.

 RED WALL PROPER